How to Plan Your Wedding in Ireland (from Abroad)

 - Deciding on your preferred type of ceremony (religious, civil, spiritual);

 - Notifying an Irish Registrar about your wedding;

 - Gathering the necessary documents from your home country (whether that’s America or elsewhere);

 - Assessing what fees and costs must be covered in advance;

-- Finally the fun part!
+- And fun part!
 Choosing the right season, venue, photographer, styling, etc

 That’s all!
 We’ll get through this and you’ll be well on your way to your special day.

 Before we begin in earnest, make sure to consider the Irish calendar; be aware of peak tourism season (around July), and national holidays too.
 Accommodation costs can increase, as well as the demand for certain facilities (like your venue).

 These are the essential 6 steps to getting married here in Ireland.
 Some steps may be longer, or shorter, depending on individual circumstances but we’ll cut straight to the facts.